-This chicken and mushroom glass noodle soup is perfect for cold winter nights.
+This chicken and mushroom glass noodle soup or mien ga in Vietnamese is perfect for cold winter nights.
 Made with store bought stock, it is super easy to make and won’t break the budget.
 If you are a lover of noodle soups without the mess or fuss, then this one is for you!

 We are right in the middle of winter here in Canberra and well… it’s cold.
 Fortunately for me, being built like a seal has its advantages and comfortably withstanding sub zero temperatures in shorts and a t-shirt is one of them.
 Steph on the other hand, has no such powers.
 She relies on hot bowls of noodle soups like this one to get her through the winter.

 Making Quick Chicken and Mushroom Glass Noodle Soup

 While I always prefer to make things from scratch, we don’t always have the time or the energy.
 This is where alternate methods shine, especially when your partner is a ravenous savage with a temper to rival the incredible hulk!

 Luckily for Steph, I am currently going through a phase where I am finding ways to make classic noodle soup dishes easier and quicker.
 Today this recipe is a revamp of my older Vietnamese Mien Ga post.
 You can find the traditional, original recipe here, which involves making the broth from scratch using a whole chicken.